antwickler/Microcontroller/README.md

 # Microcontroller
-Assembly file from learning Microcontroller and Interfacing <br>
+Assembly and C file from learning Microcontroller and Interfacing <br>
 AVR Microcontroller ATmega328P